StormTrooper/Atarireader/README.md

 - cartridge A3 to Arduino's (analog) A3
 - cartridge A4 to Arduino's (analog) A4
 - cartridge A5 to Arduino's (analog) A5
-- cartridge A6 to Arduino's (digital) 13
+- cartridge A6 to Arduino's (digital) A6
-- cartridge A7 to Arduino's (digital) 12
+- cartridge A7 to Arduino's (digital) A7
-- cartridge A8 to Arduino's (digital) 11
+- cartridge A8 to Arduino's (digital) A8
-- cartridge A9 to Arduino's (digital) 10
+- cartridge A9 to Arduino's (digital) A9
 - cartridge A11 to ground
-- cartridge A10 to Arduino's (digital) D9
+- cartridge A10 to Arduino's (digital) A10
 - cartridge A12 to +5V

 The data lines map in the following way.
-Note that we're skipping the D1 / TX pin because we need the serial port to send the cartridge's content to a connected desktop PC.

-- cartridge D0 to Arduino's (digital) D0 / RX
+- cartridge D0 to Arduino's (digital) D2
-- cartridge D1 to Arduino's (digital) D2
+- cartridge D1 to Arduino's (digital) D3
-- cartridge D2 to Arduino's (digital) D3
+- cartridge D2 to Arduino's (digital) D4
-- cartridge D3 to Arduino's (digital) D4
+- cartridge D3 to Arduino's (digital) D5
-- cartridge D4 to Arduino's (digital) D5
+- cartridge D4 to Arduino's (digital) D6
-- cartridge D5 to Arduino's (digital) D6
+- cartridge D5 to Arduino's (digital) D7
-- cartridge D6 to Arduino's (digital) D7
+- cartridge D6 to Arduino's (digital) D8
-- cartridge D7 to Arduino's (digital) D8
+- cartridge D7 to Arduino's (digital) D9

-Between address, data, and serial TX, we've effectively used all the available pins on the Diecimila.
-The top two pins are are-wired, meaning we can only access 2^10 address space at a time.
+The top two pins are hard-wired, meaning we can only access 2^10 address space at a time.
 This is sufficient for smaller cartridges and as a proof-of-concept, but you'll need to manually hard-wire pins to perform banking if you want to use this particular setup for larger ROMs.
 More advanced Arduino boards provide more pins.
 The setup is similar, but left as an exercise for the reader.

 **Build Hardships**